 The Quick Style

-Quick Style is a group of dancers in suits and sunglasses who put themselves on the lips of almost the entire world with their famous wedding dance.
-Although their big break came in 2022, the group has been going for almost 20 years and in 2016 they made their first appearance on Melafestivalen.
-Quick Style is also more than just technique and impressive steps - they want to show that Quick Style exists to create joy and unity between people and countries.
+The Quick Style is a group of dancers in suits and sunglasses who ended up on the lips of almost the whole world with their famous wedding dance.
+Although their big breakthrough came in 2022, the group has been going for almost 20 years and in 2016 they had their first appearance at Melafestivalen.
+Quick Style is also more than just technique and impressive steps - they want to show that Quick Style exists to create joy and unity between people and country.